Back to Resources

 The support quality paradox

-Meanwhile, enterprise platform ServiceTitan draws complaints about declining support: "The lack of customer support can be a drag when you're in a pinch."
-Jobber frustrates users with zero refund policy.
+Meanwhile, enterprise platform ServiceTitan draws complaints about declining support.
+Housecall Pro shifted to AI-only support on lower tiers, frustrating users who want human help: "When we called, we couldn't talk to a human anymore for tech support."
 Service Autopilot's support disaster (blocking users from Facebook group) exemplifies poor support at scale.

 Why paradox exists: Small companies treat each customer as meaningful revenue.
 Personal support from founders or small teams.
 Responsive to feature requests.
 Larger companies optimize support costs, route to tiered teams, prioritize enterprise customers, implement rigid policies.
-Growth often correlates with support decline not improvement.
+Growth and PE acquisition often correlate with support decline not improvement (Housecall Pro post-Permira acquisition is a notable example).

 Implications for buyers: Support quality strongly predicts long-term satisfaction.
 Premium pricing doesn't guarantee premium support (ServiceTitan).
-Low pricing doesn't mean poor support (Paythepoolman, HydroScribe when responsive).
+PE-backed companies may prioritize margins over support (Housecall Pro).
 Read recent reviews focusing on support experiences not just feature comparisons.

 Market consolidation and vendor stability concerns

 Private equity actively reshaping pool service sector.
-PoolCorp acquired Pool360 PoolService.
+Permira acquired Housecall Pro in 2021.
+Mainsail Partners led Skimmer's $74M Series C. PoolCorp acquired Pool360 PoolService.
 Pool Brain claims backing from "largest companies in industry."
-Skimmer well-funded with aggressive marketing.
 Consolidation pressures building as market matures.

-Concerns for pool service operators: Vendor acquisition changes priorities (profit optimization over feature development), pricing increases accelerate post-acquisition (Skimmer's 100% increase example), smaller players become acquisition targets creating uncertainty, features may disappear if acquired vendor "sunsets" product in favor of acquirer's platform.
+Concerns for pool service operators: Vendor acquisition changes priorities (profit optimization over feature development), pricing increases accelerate post-acquisition (Skimmer's pricing restructure followed VC funding), smaller players become acquisition targets creating uncertainty, features may disappear if acquired vendor "sunsets" product in favor of acquirer's platform, support quality often declines post-acquisition (Housecall Pro).

 Mitigation strategies: Prefer month-to-month contracts avoiding long-term commitments to vendors who might change dramatically, choose platforms with easy data export preventing vendor lock-in, diversify critical operations (don't put customer data, accounting, and payments in single vendor ecosystem), monitor vendor financial signals (aggressive hiring suggests funding, layoffs suggest trouble).